anywhichway/quick-component/README.md

         component="https://cdn.jsdelivr.net/npm/@anywhichway/repl-host@0.0.4"></script>
 ```

-By default, the tag name will be the file or terminal directory name of the component without a version number.
-You can
+If you are using JSDelivr, by default the tag name will be the file or terminal directory name of the component without a version number.
+Component versioning is
+currently only supported for JSDeliver.

-provide an alternate tag with the 'as' attribute:
+You can provide an alternate tag with the 'as' attribute:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/@anywhichway/quick-component.js@0.0.5"